status-im/cicada/README.md

 ## ✨ Features

-- ⏳ **Circadian rhythm**: Feeds poll on interval, in sync with natural or app-defined rhythms
+- ⏳ **Cicadian rhythm**: Feeds poll on interval, in sync with natural or app-defined rhythms
 - 🪐 **Pluggable feed types**:
   - RSS
   - Twitter/X